SpiritualDash/SpiritualDash/README.md

 Conjoined Creators is a game that is about joining with the whole playerbase to control one "BloxTube account" and garner a lot of subscribers.

-It was created on April 5, 2022, and is currently not released.
+It was created on April 5, 2022, and is currently not released fully.
+It is public, and is on a showcase build status.

 ---